dacase/msander/README.md

 the "middle" scheme, Berendsen barostat

-  * Things that might be useful, but really complicate the code: evb potentials, some parts of adaptive QM/MM, nudged elastic band, constant pH and constant redox potential simulations.
+  * Things that might be useful, but really complicate the code: evb potentials, QM/MM, nudged elastic band, constant pH and constant redox potential simulations.
 The API interface has also been removed.